shwetadanej/Twitter-App/README.md

 An Application for Twitter Authentication

-It Displays Home Timeline Tweets as well as User Timeline Tweets
+It Displays "Home Timeline Tweets" as well as "User Timeline Tweets"

-Searching and Displaing Followers
+Displaying Followers

+Searching using autocomplete

 Download Tweets